Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/renderer-feature-decal.md

 #### DBuffer

 Renders decals into DBuffer and then applied during opaque rendering.
 Requires DepthNormal prepass which makes not viable solution for tiled based renderers.
+Does not work on particles and terrain details.

 |__Propery__           | __Description__ |
 | -------------------- |---------------- |